 • 10 were priced at 66/1 or above

 runners in the Gold Cup are usually extremely well supported with five of his six runners in the last ten years going off at odds of under 10/1, he also had the 18/1 runner up in 2017.Gordon Elliott

 Gold Cup Tips from Jockeys Ten Year Record

-six rides where he has completed the course in the last ten years have all made the frame at least.
+six rides where he has completed the course in the last ten years have all finished no worse than fourth.Barry Geraghty

-Bryan Cooper has had just two rides in the Gold Cup but he has rewarded each-way support on both occasions finishing third on Road To Riches in 2015 and winning on Don Cossack in 2016.
+has had just three rides in the Gold Cup and has rewarded each-way support twice, finishing third on Road To Riches in 2015 and winning on Don Cossack in 2016.